GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

     - action: `redirect`
     - redirect-type: `google-recaptcha`

-- Attach the security policy to the backend service http-backend using the following tags:
+- Attach the security policy to the backend service lb-backend using the following tags:
     - security-policy: `recaptcha-policy`
     - global